NavyaG-lab/Tech-writer/cli_examples.md

 ### Restart a job that has gotten into an infinite loop:

+For a task that is taking longer than expected, check to see if:

-If you see something like `17/03/19 21:28:34 WARN TaskSetManager: Lost task 31.3254 in stage 5253.3 (TID 329360, 10.130.124.36, executor 68): TaskCommitDenied (Driver denied task commit) for job: 5253, partition: 182, attemptNumber: 3254` in the logs for a task that is taking longer than expected, you can use the following command to restart the specific task in question (this example is for itaipu).
+- in the task logs you see `17/03/19 21:28:34 WARN TaskSetManager: Lost task 31.3254 in stage 5253.3 (TID 329360, 10.130.124.36, executor 68): TaskCommitDenied (Driver denied task commit) for job: 5253, partition: 182, attemptNumber: 3254`
+- in the status line of the aurora job `2 minutes ago - PENDING : Constraint not satisfied: slave-type`

+Then you can use the following command to restart the specific task in question (this example is for itaipu).

 For an ad hoc run on devel: